Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 Audit your existing social media channels to evaluate your past efforts and assess whether the platforms you’re currently using are the right ones for you, based on your new marketing goals and target audience.
 If a platform is no longer viable, given your goals and target audience, plan to pull back efforts on it so that you can spend more time focusing on more relevant platforms.
 If you’re going to continue your marketing efforts on your existing channels, make sure that all links are updated and that the company information is consistent with your current brand image and standards.
 Evaluate the performance of your posts and plan to do more of what has worked well and less of what hasn’t.

-Depending on the channels you’ve chosen, the types of social media content you use could include images, videos, interviews, company news, etc, and you might also incorporate user-generated content and/or work with influencers.
+Depending on the channels you’ve chosen, decide on the types of social media content you use could include – images, videos, Instagram Stories, IGTV, interviews, company news or user-generated content.
 Whatever you choose, your content needs to fit with your company’s voice and your target audience’s tastes.
 It must be high quality and engaging and align with the goals and objectives that you identified in Step 2.

 Finding the perfect frequency is critical for engagement.
 You don’t want to post so much that you annoy your fans or followers, nor do you want to post so infrequently that they forget you.